- Contact information

-Woody, perennial, climbing vine.
+Perennial, woody climbing vine.
+Prolific producer of red-orange berries.
 Stems may reach 6” in diameter.
 Male and female flowers usually borne on separate plants.

 Other names for this plant include:

-- Common names: Asian bittersweet, Japanese bittersweet, round leaf bittersweet
+- Common names: Asian bittersweet, Asian loeseneri bittersweet, Japanese bittersweet, round leaf bittersweet

 - Invades forests, woodlands, fields, hedge-rows, and coastal areas and can grow in open sites or under closed forest canopy.